 Meet and greet—Once approved, we’ll contact you about scheduling a time to meet the dog(s) you are interested in.
 This is the time for the approved applicant, their family and their current dog(s) to meet the potential dog and his/her foster parent.

-Adoption—If all dogs and people get along and you and the foster parent agree that the meet and greet was a success, you will sign our adoption contract and pay the adoption fee.
+Adoption—If all dogs and people get along and you and the foster parent agree that the meet and greet was a success, you will sign our adoption contract (here is a sample) and pay the adoption fee.
 You can take the dog home with you at the meet and greet.
 Congratulations on your new family member!

 Follow up—We want to make sure the adoption is a success, so we touch base with our adopters.